-At this level the professional is expected to contribute under relatively close supervision and direction from a more senior person, and is expected to exercise initiative and creativity within a well-defined area.
+The professional is also expected to contribute under relatively close supervision and direction from a more senior person, exercising initiative and creativity within a well-defined area.
 They must master basic and routine communication tasks, and demonstrate competence on a portion of a larger communication project or task.

-Here, the communication professional begins to refine their career choices.
+Here, the communication professional begins to refine their career path.
 They can be satisfied as a generalist or specialist for a number of years or for a whole career, but expertise and responsibility will continue to grow.
 Some professionals never need or want to move away from this milestone, thriving on interdependent work.
 They will build expertise in at least one area of the industry.
-They will develop credibility and a reputation while building strong internal networks of relationships related on their area of expertise and gain greater ability to develop strategic focus and problem solving techniques.
+During which, they will develop a credible reputation while building strong internal networks of relationships related to their area of expertise and gain greater ability to develop strategic focus and problem solving techniques.

 Senior level professionals who are ready to manage complex, multi-faceted programs and relationships and provide counsel and advice to senior executives.

 They are interdependent, taking responsibility for work other than their own and developing others within the organization.
 To accommodate their personal development needs, they seek to build additional areas of expertise.
 They have strong interpersonal skills, broad business perspectives, stimulate others through ideas and knowledge, and effectively represent the organization’s clients and external groups.
-They have expanded their expertise in niche disciplines and explored innovations within these disciplines.
-They are highly skilled and confident, providing strategic communication advice and counsel to the organization’s leadership.
+They expand their expertise in niche disciplines and explore innovations within these disciplines.
+They are also highly skilled and confident, providing strategic communication advice and counsel to the organization’s leadership.

 Trail blazers who use their communication-based strategic expertise to lead organisations and clients through multiple business and communication challenges.